Hawaiian Islands

-Hawaii sits on the Pacific Plate and is the only U.S. state that is not geographically connected to North America.
-It is part of the Polynesia subregion of Oceania.
-The state of Hawaii occupies the archipelago almost in its entirety (including the mostly uninhabited Northwestern Hawaiian Islands), with the sole exception of Midway Atoll, which also belongs to the United States, as one of its unincorporated territories within the United States Minor Outlying Islands.

-Hawaii is the exposed peaks of a great undersea mountain range known as the Hawaiian–Emperor seamount chain, formed by volcanic activity over a hotspot in the Earth's mantle.
-The islands are about 1860 mi from the nearest continent.
+The archipelago sits on the Pacific Plate.
+The islands are exposed peaks of a great undersea mountain range known as the Hawaiian–Emperor seamount chain, formed by volcanic activity over the Hawaiian hotspot.
+The islands are about 1860 mi from the nearest continent and are part of the Polynesia subregion of Oceania.

+The U.S. state of Hawaii occupies the archipelago almost in its entirety (including the mostly uninhabited Northwestern Hawaiian Islands), with the sole exception of Midway Atoll (a United States Minor Outlying Island).
+Hawaii is the only U.S. state that is situated entirely on an archipelago, and the only state not geographically connected with North America.
+The Northwestern islands (sometimes called the Leeward Islands) and surrounding seas are protected as a national monument and World Heritage Site.

 Islands and reefs

-The date of the first settlements of the Hawaiian Islands is a topic of continuing debate.
-Archaeological evidence seems to indicate a settlement as early as 124 AD.

-Captain James Cook, RN, visited the islands on January 18, 1778, and named them the "Sandwich Islands" in honor of The 4th Earl of Sandwich, who as the First Lord of the Admiralty was one of his sponsors.
-This name was in use until the 1840s, when the local name "Hawaii" gradually began to take precedence.

 The Hawaiian Islands have a total land area of 6423.4 sqmi.
-Except for Midway, which is an unincorporated territory of the United States, these islands and islets are administered as Hawaii—the 50th state of the United States.
+Except for Midway, which is an unincorporated unorganized territory of the United States, these islands and islets are administered as Hawaii—the 50th state of the United States.

 Major islands

 The eight major islands of Hawaii (Windward Islands) are listed above.
-All except Kaho'olawe are inhabited.
+All islands except Kaho'olawe are inhabited.

 Minor islands, islets

-The state of Hawaii counts 137 "islands" in the Hawaiian chain.
-This number includes all minor islands (small islands), islets (even smaller islands) offshore of the major islands (listed above) and individual islets in each atoll.
+The state of Hawaii counts 137 "islands" in the Hawaiian Chain.
+This number includes all minor islands (small islands), islets (even smaller islands) offshore of the major islands (listed above), and individual islets in each atoll.
 These are just a few: